Overview of sink types

 —number of rows in the current pageheader

-—the units and time formats used in each columndata_start
+—the measurement units used in each column.kpx

 —the value of the column of the first row in the returned page, always as a string.
 If the table is ordered by "Trajectory start", then this property is instead nameddata_start_time